Nsfr750/MSR605/Docs/OMRON.md

 (1) JDG
 ```
 - The HOST should judge the processing results by the JDG Code in the Response Message.
-- “P” (50H) indicates a positive response which the processing had been completed normally.
+- â€œPâ€ (50H) indicates a positive response which the processing had been completed normally.
-- “N” (4EH) indicates a negative response which the processing had been completed abnormally.
+- â€œNâ€ (4EH) indicates a negative response which the processing had been completed abnormally.
 (2) RCM
 RCM in the Response Message is the same code as the command (CMD) which had been defined
 processing.